2020 USL League Two season

 The 2020 USL League Two season was to have been the 26th season of the USL League Two, the top pre-professional soccer league in the United States, since its establishment in 1995.
 Flint City Bucks were the defending champions after defeating Reading United in the National Championship the previous season.

 The regular season was scheduled to start on May 3 and conclude on July 17.
-There would have been a record of 81 teams participating in this season.
+There would have been a record of 81 teams participating in this season across 12 divisions, with the addition of the Metropolitan division.

 On April 30, 2020 the season was canceled due to the COVID-19 pandemic.